Eigenvalue Problem in Two Dimension for An Irregular Boundary: Perturbation about the Equivalent Circle

 We can then expand $r(\theta)$ about $R_{0}$ in terms of Fourier series at different orders of smallness (denoted by $\lambda$) as,

 where,

-Here, for simplicity, we have considered only a one parameter dependence of $ r(\theta)$, which thus represents a family of curves which reduce to the equation for a circle in the limiting case $ \lambda \to 0$. $ \lambda $ should be much smaller than unity which ensures that the variation of $r(\theta)$ with $\theta$ is small enough to permit the use of perturbative methods.
-If we now calculate the area using (3),(4) and equate it with (2) then the following constraint relations among the Fourier coefficients are arrived at,
+Here, for simplicity, we have considered a one parameter (deformation parameter), $\lambda$, dependence of $r(\theta)$, which thus represents a family of curves which reduce to the equation for a circle in the limiting case $ \lambda \to 0$.
+In principle, $\lambda$ should be much smaller than unity ensuring that the variation of $r(\theta)$ with $\theta$ is small enough to permit the use of perturbative methods.
+However, as we will see in the next section that for the case of a supercircle $\lambda\sim 1$ works quite well and keeps the results within 10\% error.
+We also note here that the Fourier expansion of the boundary in (\ref{rex}) is rather unusual and which makes our method different from all other existing methods.
+Here in fact each $f^{(\sigma)}(\theta)$ is a Fourier series in itself of order $\lambda^\sigma$.
+Earlier methods in the literature had worked with only one Fourier series - that is by summing all the orders into one.
+The main advantage in treating the problem like this is to have an analogy with the time independent perturbation scheme of quantum mechanics and obtain closed form solutions at each order of $\lambda$.
+If we now calculate the area using (\ref{rex}), (\ref{gfs}) and equate it with $\pi R_0^2$, we arrive at the following constraint relations among the Fourier coefficients,

-Now, as a first approximation, the energy $E_{o}$ of the particle confined by $r(\theta)$ will be that of a particle enclosed in a circle of radius $R_{o}$\\
+Now, as a first approximation, the energy $E_{0}$ of the particle confined by $r(\theta)$ will be that of a particle enclosed in a circle of radius $R_{0}$,

-with $\rho_{m,n}=k_{m,n}R_{0}$ being the $n$th node of the $m$th order Bessel function.
-The next step is to improve upon the `equal area' approximation by perturbing the equivalent circle and finding out the first and the second order corrections to the eigenvalues.\\
+with $\rho_{l,j}=k_{l,j}R_{0}$ being the $j^{\rm th}$ node of the $l^{\rm th}$ order Bessel function.
+The next step is to improve upon the `equal area' approximation by perturbing the equivalent circle and finding out the first and the second order corrections to the eigenvalues.\\ We now treat $\lambda$ as the perturbation parameter and expand $\psi$ and $E$ as,